Posts

 Image

-Image source: Popsugar This blogpost is going to be my interpretation of the character Tyler from Wednesday series, seeing it from his perspective.
-Even if you are team Xavier, do give it a read anyway (promise to try to not trick you to change your team).
-Picture of Hunter Doohan (Tyler) for this blogpost can quite be like a candy, attracting many girls (or even boys) to this blog post🤭.
+Image source: Popsugar This blogpost is going to be my interpretation of Tyler's character from the Wednesday series.
+Even if you are team Xavier, do give it a read anyway (I promise not to trick you to change your team).
 As most have already seen the series or have come across spoilers on Instagram anyway, I'm free to post spoilers here too.
 Or if you do not want spoilers, watch the series Wednesday on Netflix (not freeload it on Telegram!) and come back here soon after finishing the first season (ofcourse I would like the additional view😂😜).
 I think Tyler, at some extent, represents all of us.
 We all have a negative or even monstrous side to our personality which could lay dormant for years or decades.
-But when something major happens (or compounding of small things until it reaches the boiling p...
+But when something major happens (or compounding of small things until it reaches the boiling point), that side of ours come out.
+It may not be as severe as killing people but a explosion of bottled-up anger and frustration.
+It is as scary as someone who is very...

 An open letter to Ram and Sita Mahalaxmi